maduhu/Documentation/mule/CircleCI/CircleCI.md

-# Including a new project in CircleCI #
+# Adding a new project into CircleCI #

 ## Create circle.yml file ##